ebrahimimasod/eterex-crypto-icons/README.md

   {
    type: String,
    required: true,
-   description: Name of a digital currency like (btc,eth,usdt,...)
+   description: "Name of a digital currency like (btc,eth,usdt,...)"
   }

 size:
   {
    type: Number,
    default: 32,
-   description: Change width and height of icon togather with a number }
+   description: "Set width and height of icon togather with a number" }
 ```